ferrocene/ferrocene/ferrocene/doc/user-manual/src/targets/thumbv7em-none-eabihf.rst

 this means it can use ``std`` for testing and enriched interactive development on a :target:`aarch64-unknown-linux-gnu` or :ref:`x86_64-unknown-linux-gnu` host.

-For more information, consult :doc:`proxy testing </rustc/proxy-targets>`.
+For more information, consult :doc:`Testing Facades </rustc/testing-facades>`.